-As the holiday season makes its annual appearance, many look forward to the warmth of fireplaces, the unity of family, and the collective activities of baking cookies, sharing gifts, and making memories.
+As the holiday season makes its annual appearance, many look forward to the warmth of fireplaces, the unity of family, the collective activities of baking cookies, sharing gifts and making memories.
 For most, this season is greatly anticipated from the time it ends in January.
-However, for those that are striving to remain body positive, the holiday season can also be a time of negative triggering around dietary restrictions, new year resolutions, and disappointed expectations of loved ones who have no shame in communicating some members be smaller in size.
+However, for those that are striving to remain body positive, the holiday season can also be a time of negative triggering around dietary restrictions, new year resolutions and disappointed expectations of loved ones.
 Consequently, this creates a battlefield of sorts, causing some people to skip the holidays with family all together due to comments around weight and the hypervisibility of their bodies.
-Instead of looking forward to making new memories, those who have embraced body acceptance may be spending the coming months building exit strategies to protect their bodies and practices.
-So, how does one remain body positive during the holiday season?
+Instead of looking forward to making new memories, those in recovery from an eating disorder may be spending the coming months building exit strategies to protect their bodies and practices.
+How does one remain body positive during the holiday season?
 More so, how can family and friends advocate to ensure feelings of inclusion remain present?
-Check out some suggestions below!
+Check out some of our suggestions below.

 Know Your Limits

 The journey to body acceptance can be a long and hard one for some.
 Those in recovery from eating disorders may face triggers around food and dates.
 Meanwhile, others may find themselves in contention with family members who insist the comments made about their bodies are driven by the “concern” for their health and well-being.
 Whatever the case, knowing your limits can be a great way to determine your bandwidth for participation in events where you may encounter fatphobia with others.
 It’s ok to divest!
 This rule applies to interactions with others as well as what you participate in when you are alone.
 Sometimes it’s best to turn off the TV, log off of social media, and tune out the noise.
 Being able to excuse yourself from conversations around the body can help mitigate the negative emotional impact they may have.